bhauman/figwheel-main/docs/quick_start.md

 ## Amping up the REPL

-The REPL we just launched will do fine for trying simple expressions but if you are learning a new language it's nice to have a more fully featured REPL that can
+The REPL we just launched will do fine for trying simple expressions but we often to have a more fully featured REPL that can

 * syntax highlight the code as you type it
 * facilitate multi-line editing of expressions